 Find a Mentor Have you ever wanted to talk to someone who has walked in your shoes?
 Connect with a mentor who has already traveled the road you are just starting down.
 Mentors can be a shoulder to lean on, an ally in advocating for your child, and an asset in navigating a very complicated health care system.
 Nationwide Children’s Hospital has a new mentor program called the Connecting Families Mentor Program.
 Other programs exist locally and nationally to connect families with mentors.
 Families of kids with special needs are matched with a family who has a child with a similar diagnosis.

 Reach Out to Support Groups With the good days come the bad days.
 Everyone needs downtime, and there is power in knowing that others out there are going through the same steep learning curve.
 There are many regional and local support groups, even for rare disorders.
-Some groups meet locally, whereas other groups (like Starbright World) are nationally-recognized and allow kids to share and communicate online with others going through the same experiences, in a safe and positive environment.
+Some groups meet locally, whereas other groups are nationally-recognized and allow kids to share and communicate online with others going through the same experiences, in a safe and positive environment.

 Stay Active Simple activities can help advance a child’s motor and developmental skills, while having fun at the same time.
 Local rec centers and sports leagues are not always very accommodating to kids with disabilities and special needs, however.
 Columbus has many unique opportunities for kids with special needs to play soccer, hockey, gymnastics, baseball and more.
 For example, the Miracle League baseball field in Dublin was specially designed to eliminate barriers for kids who are visually impaired or wheelchair-restricted.
 CAP4Kids has an entire section devoted to fun and recreation for kids with special needs.